QuanTran4139/DOC/Documentation.md

 `Chart_Total()`
 ---
-access data from get_Question(i) and sum all data for 18 questions
+Access data from get_Question(i) and sum all data for 18 questions

 **Parameter:**
 + None